SAABmarine-MEX/saabmarineMEX_learning/rl_training/README.md

 ```

 ### Google Cloud Platform (GCP) VM installation
-As most of the work of this project was done with a laptop without CUDA GPU, a GCP VM was create in order to give better training performance for the RL.
+As most of the work of this project was done with an Ubuntu laptop without CUDA GPU, a GCP VM was create in order to give better training performance for the RL.

-Optional: Local machine if you want to use a pre-emptible instance
+Optional: Local machine if you want to use a pre-emptible instance. `shutdownscript.sh` is found in this repo.
 ```
 gcloud compute instances add-metadata mlagents-preemptible \
   --zone=europe-west1-b \